Jiuzhaigou National Park

 Depending on your travel plan, a trip to Jiuzhaigou could be as short as just three days.
-But in most cases I encourage people to spend at least six days in the beautiful Aba area of Northern Sichuan.
+But in most cases, I encourage people to spend at least six days in the beautiful Aba area of Northern Sichuan.

 Update March 2018: On 8 August 2017 a 7.0 earthquake damaged considerably the Jiuzhaigou National Park and forced the Chinese government to close the park to visitors.
 On 3 March 2018 some parts of the National Park were reopened to visitors, including Shuzheng Valley and Zechawa Valley (the Rize Valley still remains closed).

-Additionally, the Airport remains closed (the only way to access the area is by train or bus), and only a few big hotels are opened outside the National Park (a lot of other hotels are still waiting to see how the situation will evolve).
+Additionally, the Airport remains closed (the only way to access the area is by train or bus), and only a few big hotels are open outside the National Park (a lot of other hotels are still waiting to see how the situation will evolve).

 Challenges of getting in and out of Jiuzhaigou